dgryski/semgrep-go/README.md

 * sprinterr: check for fmt.Sprint(err) instead of err.Error()
 * joinpath: check for using strings.Join() to construct paths
 * readfull: check for extra length check for io.ReadFull()
+* nilerr: returning a nil err instead of a nil value

 Ruleguard checks are in ruleguard.rules.go.
 * unconvert: check for unnecessary conversions